rediacc/docs/docs/cli/api-reference/distributed-storage.md

 - Associated vault data is automatically cleaned up
 - Machine distributed storage flags remain unchanged
 - Operation is permanent and cannot be undone
-- Deletion is logged in audit trail for monitoring
+- Deletion is logged in audit trail for compliance

+#### Success Message

+`Successfully deleted distributed storage cluster: {name}`

+#### Confirmation Required

+This operation requires confirmation: `Are you sure you want to delete distributed storage cluster '{name}' from team '{team}'?`

 ## delete-distributed-storage-pool

+delete-distributed-storage-pool command

 #### API Information